Khadijah of the Maldives: First reign

 Ibn Battuta described that the women in the Maldives did not cover their bodies waist up as other Muslim women, neither did queen Khadija, and that his efforts to make them do so failed.

 Second reign

-In 1363 she was deposed by her vizier and husband Muhammad el-Jameel.
-However 1364 she came to the throne once more after deposing and assassinating her first husband.
-Her second reign lasted from 1364 to 1374 until she was deposed again, by her second husband and minister Abdullah I.
+In 1363 or 1362 she was deposed by her vizier and husband Muhammad el-Jameel.
+However 1363 she came to the throne once more after deposing and assassinating her first husband.
+Her second reign lasted from 1363 to 1373 until she was deposed again, by her second husband and minister Abdullah I.

 Third reign

 In the third year after her deposition, she assassinated and deposed her second husband Abdullah I in 1376.
-Hence her third and final reign began in 1376 which lasted until 1380.
+Hence her third and final reign began in 1376 which lasted until 1379.
 Despite being deposed twice by her husbands she ruled the country for nearly 30 years.
 She was succeeded by Raadhafathi.

-Legacy

-Sultana Khadeeja is one of the most popular historical figures of the Maldives.
-The history of Maldives records the exploits of heroes such as Mohamed Thakurufaanu and Dhon Bandaarain, but the records of the few Queens that have been passed down through the generations are nothing more than a few lines recording their titles and genealogy.
-One of the few exceptions to this general trend has been the stories of Queen Khadeeja.

-She was deposed twice, each time by her own husband, forcing her to stand up against him and quite possibly her own courtiers who conspired against her.
-She successfully deposed three Kings; her brother and two husbands.
-Despite successfully managing to assassinate three Kings, she managed to escape the same fate.

-The stories of the Queen who killed her husbands who dared to take the throne from her has been spread among the Maldivians for generations.
-She became a symbol of female empowerment for some Maldivians.
-An underground feminist movement in the early 2000s named themselves "Rehendhi", after the Queen.